cmaliwal/NirmukTaH/README.md

 Current inner workings include the Smart Contracts, IPFS Codebase to allow storing documents on the network.

+### Workings of the Project:

+1. PLCRVoting.sol is used to handle the Partial-Lock-Commit-Reveal Voting Mechanism.

+1. Parameterizer.sol is used to govern the TCR Parameters and allow them to change as per the proposals.

+1. Registry.sol is used as the Heart of the Project, which allows anyone to post a new article with their own interpretation, or provide a different interpretation on an already existing article up for voting.

 ### Tools and Technology used by Us

 1. **Solidity**: Smart contract development